LibreQoE/LibreQoS/v1.2/README.md

 - Support for multiple IPv4s or IPv6s per device

-- Reduced reload time by 80%
+- Reduced reload time by 80%.
+Actual packet loss is <25ms on reload of queues.

 - Command line arguments ```--debug```, ```--verbose```, and ```--validate```.